hashworks/VikingBot-xREL-Plugin/README.md

 # VikingBot-xREL-Plugin

-A VikingBot Plugin to access the xREL.to API.
+A VikingBot Plugin to access the xREL.to API.<br/>
+Requires an enabled PHP curl extension.

 ### COMMANDS
 `!upcoming` Responds with a list of upcoming movies.<br/>